tomas-osswald/switch_2020_g3/docs/US105_AddRelation.md

 # 2. Analysis

-For the fulfillment of the raised requirements, we analyze that for the accomplishment of the US we need, at this moment, the impute of the family administrator of the following data:
+For the fulfillment of the raised requirements, we analyze that for the accomplishment of the US we need, at this moment, the input of the family administrator of the following data:

 - Self ID (User that tries to add relation to other Family Member);
 - Other ID (ID from the Family Member to whom will be added a relationship);